This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 If you’re in search of authentic Mexican culture, look no further than Oaxaca, a small town some 5 hours outside of Mexico City that we discovered on our recent trip to Mexico.

-Once home to the Aztecs and later controlled by the Spanish conquistadors, Oaxaca City is a place with a bit of a chaotic past.
+Also known as Oaxaca de Juarez, this area was once home to the Aztecs and later controlled by the Spanish conquistadors, Oaxaca City is a place with a bit of a chaotic past.

-Oaxaca City is known for its unique architectural styles from locally sourced green stones, and its many historic and archaeological sites.
+Oaxaca City is known for its unique architectural styles from locally sourced green stones and its many historic and archaeological sites.
 It also plays host to a number of famous festivals throughout the year.

-Although Oaxaca is also the name of Mexico’s southernmost state, in this article we’re talking all about the best things to do in Oaxaca City, Mexico.
+Although Oaxaca is also the name of Mexico’s southernmost state, in this article, we’re talking all about the best things to do in Oaxaca City, Mexico.

-The Best Time to Visit Oaxaca
+The Best Time To Visit Oaxaca City

 Like most cities in tropical regions, Oaxaca experiences a rainy season and a dry season.